pyscal/pyscal/README.md

 # pyscal - python Structural Environment Calculator

 > [!TIP]
 > Check out [pyscal3](https://github.com/pyscal/pyscal3), a completely new pyscal which is faster and can handle a large number of atoms, with a much more user-friendly interface.
+This repository will continue receiving bug fixes, including any new raised issue.
+It will also be tested for new python versions.
+However, new features will only be added to `pyscal3`.

 Complete documentation with examples available [here](https://pyscal.org/).